EduardoRenz/Crew-Agents-Fiis-Analyzer/Readme.md

-# FII Report Analyser With CrewAI
+# Crew Agents Fii Analyzer

-A tool to help analyze mutual fund reports.
+A tool to help analyze mutual fii fund reports.
 AI agents will download management reports from mutual funds and answer questions about them.

 ## How to use